|(Green Lake Conference Center, Wisconsin)|

 At Redeemer Fellowship Church we have a team of Elders who function in non-task-oriented ways.
-As Elders our focus is twofold: loving and serving our church family, and discerning what God is saying to us.
+As Elders our focus is twofold: discerning what God is saying to us, and loving and serving our church family.

 One thing we as Elders do not do, is brainstorm about programs we could implement in our church.
 What a relief this is to me!
-I've been there, done that, and don't want to do that every again.
+I've been there, done that, and don't want to do it every again.

 In "5 Problems with Top-Down Vision-Casting - And a New Testament Alternative," Karl Vaters agrees.